 The Cathedral of Christ the Light adorns the skyline of downtown Oakland with its numinous beauty and stands as an excellent example of engineering by Skidmore, Owings & Merrill (SOM).
 The cathedral creates a sense of consolation for the 530,000 local Catholics and reverberates as a place of worship.
 After the devastating Loma Prieta earthquake in 1989, the previously existing Cathedral of Saint Francis DeSales got severely damaged and the importance of a new design emerged instead of preserving the wreckage.
 The new design successfully ushered a new era of Cathedral Architecture while preserving the 2000 years old history without forcing a specific point of view.
 Craig Hartman, the lead architect for this project says, “Couldn’t imagine a more important commission than to design a Cathedral“.

-The building extrudes from a plan influenced by the sacred geometry of Vesica Piscis, the Latin words for ‘Fish bladder’.
+The ‘Cathedral of Christ the Light’ building extrudes from a plan influenced by the sacred geometry of Vesica Piscis, the Latin words for ‘Fish bladder’.
 It involves the intersection of two circles of the same radius which was conceptually developed from the miracles of fishes and loaves in the Christian tradition.
 The central altar is surrounded by 1350 seats in a conical form where the outer wall of fritted glass veils it gently and truncates towards the apex, inviting the heavenly lights inside.
 Douglas Fir, obtained a sustainable harvesting through the use of curved beams for the inner wooden skeleton.
 The economically sound, glued-laminated structural timber surfaces add warmth to the divine interior and strengthen the ductile elastic properties to allow bending and to revive during the maximum scale of seismic activities.

 The 136 feet high curtain wall gleams like scales of fish while permitting ample light during daytime.
 The wall and the orbiting wooden vessels underneath it are anchored to an architectural concrete base which combats earthquake through a base isolation system and steel friction pendulum.
 Industrial fly ash and slag-byproducts of coal and steel industries – are used as co-binder materials instead of cement for the architecturally exposed concrete, as they require less energy for production.
 The involvement of ‘State of Art’ technology resulted in a space of extraordinary lightness, composed of high strength steel tension rods paired with structural wood, aluminum and glass.

-Integration of light, Catholic symbols, and contemporary aesthetic sensibilities orchestrate the interior of the Cathedral.
+Integration of light, Catholic symbols, and contemporary aesthetic sensibilities orchestrate the interior of the Cathedral of Christ the Light.
 Woven wood members illustrate the confession screens and paws.
 The 12 apostles of Jesus Christ have been brought into, being once again through the customized consecration candle holders with a graphical representation of their names.
 Stainless steel letters and verses are embedded on the floor plane.
 The walls are anointed with the consecration oil as the candle holders adorn them.
 Innovatively curved wooden door handles are graphically derived from the sacred geometric circles which contain a textural topographic map of the Fibonacci series on their surfaces.
 Triangular cut-outs of concrete walls are embellished with terracotta carvings of Bible stories.

 The entrance is marked with an Alpha window, named after the first letter of Greek alphabet series.
 It also represents the Genesis which gradually leads to at the end of the journey where Jesus Christ keeps shining blissfully through an omega window.
 Being the last letter of Greek alphabet, the omega window indicates the end of the voyage, the eternity.
 The three-dimensional representation of Jesus Christ through 58 feet high window, is based on a sculptural depiction from the 12th century on the façade of Chartres Cathedral, France and was added as per request of Bishop Vigernon.
 Craig Hartman, the architect in charge developed an algorithm of light and shadow to replicate the original sculpture along with his team.
 Hartman consulted his retired SOM partner, Walter Netsch, who designed the 1950s Cadet Chapel at the U.S. Air Force Academy, to achieve the goal of engineering the heavenly lighting.
 154 triangular anodized aluminum panels with 94,000 perforations rendered the ethereal image.
 Screenings cover and expose the ephemeral daylight, constantly fade or reveal the clarity of the grand portrait, reflecting every beam of the passing clouds.
 “The design allows light to filter in, reminiscent of how light filters through a canopy of tall redwood trees in a wooded glade“, Hartman said.